Mifflin Township Board of Supervisors

 New Business:

-EXCO Permit Renewal – Ty Sheddy made the motion to approve this road permit, seconded Kevin Griffith.
+Ty Sheddy made the motion to table a decision, seconded by Kevin Griffith.
 MCU.

-Kevin Griffith made the motion to pay bills, seconded by Ty Sheddy.
+Ty Sheddy made the motion to pay the bills, seconded by Kevin Griffith.
 MCU.

-Ty Sheddy made the motion that meeting be adjourned at 7:45 p.m., seconded by Kevin Griffith.
+Ty Sheddy made the motion to adjourn the meeting at 7:45 p.m. seconded by Kevin Griffith.
 MCU.

 Respectfully submitted,